Mr-Weedy/Portfolio/README.md

 ### Web Crawling
 #### [Crawling project with Scrapy Framework](./Data_Mining/real_estate_data)
-- That was a big project that i implemented at the university of applied sciences of the Grisons.
+- That was a project that I implemented at the University of Applied Sciences of the Grisons.
 - The aim was to collect data on available rental apartments for scientific studies.

 ### Data Cleaning
 #### [Bank Marketing Campaign Data](./Data_Cleaning/Bank_Marketing_Campaign_Data)
-- This was an exercise to train data cleaning methods.
+- This was just an exercise to train data cleaning methods.